xbeat/Machine-Learning/README.md

 Condensing a random forest model into a single decision tree is a technique used to simplify complex ensemble models while retaining their predictive power.
 This process involves extracting the most important features and decision rules from the forest to create a more interpretable model.

+## Extending LLM Capabilities with Tool Calling

+Tool Calling Fundamentals

+Tool calling enables Large Language Models to interact with external functions and APIs, extending their capabilities beyond text generation.
+This architectural pattern allows LLMs to recognize when they need external assistance and orchestrate the execution of specialized tools to accomplish complex tasks.

 ## Essential Python Data Types

 Python Numbers - Core Numeric Types